-ARTICLE 20: (Town Clerk)- Amend Chapter 255 Section 6 Erosion and Sediment Control Waivers of the bylaws (scrivener error) Approved by majority vote to amend Chapter 255 Section 6 due to a scrivener error by deleting the strikethrough and adding the bolded, "If, in the Commission's opinion, additional time or information is required for review of a waiver request, the Commission may continue consideration of the waiver request to a date certain certain date announced at the meeting.
-In the event the applicant refuses a continuance, or fails to provide the requested information, the waiver request shall be denied."
+ARTICLE 21: - (Town Clerk)- Amend Chapter 255 Section 6 Erosion and Sediment Control Waivers of the bylaws (scrivener error) To see if the Town will vote to amend Chapter 255 Section 6 due to a scrivener error by deleting the strikethrough and adding the bolded, "If, in the Commission's opinion, additional time or information is required for review of a waiver request, the Commission may continue consideration of the waiver request to a date certain certain date announced at the meeting.
+In the event the applicant refuses a continuance, or fails to provide the requested information, the waiver request shall be denied." or take any other action relative thereto.